 Occasionally a child may be prescribed medication to be taken more frequently than 3 times a day.
-If the child is well enough to attend school whilst taking this medication the school offers two options in these exceptional circumstances: - a) Parents/carers are welcome to come to school during the day to administer the medication, but school will not store it. - b) If the child is well enough to attend school but parents are unable to come into school during the day to administer the prescribed medication then parents should speak to the Headteacher who will try wherever possible to arrange for staff to administer it on the parents' behalf.
-School will not administer medication before written consent using the school proforma has been fully completed and signed for by parents.
+If the child is well enough to attend school whilst taking this medication the school offers two options in these exceptional circumstances:

+b) If the child is well enough to attend school but parents are unable to come into school during the day to administer the prescribed medication then parents should speak to the school office, and School will try wherever possible to arrange for staff to administer it on the parents' behalf.
+School will not administer medication before written consent using the school proforma has been fully completed and signed by parents.
 School will store this medication securely and it is the parents' responsibility to take it to the school office each morning and to collect it from the office at the end of the day.
+It must not be handed in to the class teacher.
 All medicines must be prescribed and should be provided by parents/carers in the original container bearing the original manufacturer's guidelines and pharmacist/doctor's instructions.
-Medicines must be clearly labelled with the child's name and class. - 5.
-No member of staff, teaching or non-teaching, in any school, can be made responsible for administering medicines or drugs to pupils.
+Medicines must be clearly labelled with the child's name and class.